-Based on the available data, the two longhouses may be interpreted as used primarily for habitation.
-Both houses probably contained one or more hearths, around which household activities were performed and around which plants were accidentally carbonised.
+The two longhouses may, on the basis of available data, be interpreted as used primarily for habitation.
+Both houses probably contained one or more hearths around which household activities were performed and around which plants were accidentally carbonised.
 There is no indication in either house of a byre or storage of manure.
-The low CitP-inorganic levels inside the houses also
+The low CitP-inorganic levels inside the houses also indicate that they were kept clean of phosphate rich matter.
+It is possible that the phosphate concentration between A11298 and A11299 (concentrated in one of the pits) reflects these cleaning activities.
+It is also possible that the waste management extended to include the "cultural" layer east of A11299 where animal bones and pottery were recovered.

-While byres were not identified inside the longhouses, there is a strong indication of manure, based on material rich in CitP-organic (expressed as a high CitPQuota) and SOM, north of A11298.
+While byres were not identified inside the longhouses there is a strong indication of manure, based on material rich in CitP-organic (expressed as a high CitPQuota) and SOM, north of A11298.
 The geochemical byre signature is concentrated inside house A11304, which is also the only building where little pottery was encountered during excavation.
-Figure 6, displaying CitPOI, CitPQuota and SOM-levels on a three parameter bubble-chart, clearly shows how the chemical signature of A11304 distinctly differs from all the other buildings that otherwise show similar signatures.
-Put together, the evidence indicates that this house was the byre of the farmstead represented by longhouse A11298.
-The management of manure probably also affected some parts of the northern yard space, and it is possible that the cluster of irregular shallow pits is a result of removal of soil during cleaning activities associated with the transport of manure to the fields.
+Figure 6, displaying CitPOI, CitPQuota and SOM-levels on a three parameter bubble-chart, shows clearly how the chemical signature of A11304 distinctly differs from all the other buildings which otherwise show similar signatures.
+Put together the evidence indicates that this house was the byre of the farmstead represented by longhouse A11298.
+The management of manure probably also affected some parts of the northern yard space, and it is possible that the cluster of irregular shallow pits be a result of removal of soil during cleaning activities associated with the transport of manure to the fields.

-The manure-indicating space is enclosed by A11298 to the south, A11304 to the east and A11303 to the north, with the three houses arranged in a rectilinear formation.
-Although impossible to substantiate based on the available data, it is tempting to interpret this neat cluster of houses as a coherent farmstead.
-Supporting analogies for such an arrangement being conceivable for the area and period in question are found at the early Roman Iron Age sites of Priorsløkke, approximately 6.5 km from Gedved Vest, where the second phase of the settlement showed clear arrangements of long- and outhouses in rectilinear clusters, and even closer, at HOM 1856 Skovvej, only two kilometres distant.
-Here the individual houses were not only arranged in a way comparable to Locality 1 of Gedved Vest, but were also bounded by enclosures that clearly confirmed the associations between the identified longand outhouses (Borup 2004; Kaul 1986).
+The manure indicating space is enclosed by A11298 to the south, A11304 to the east and A11303 to the north, with the three houses arranged in a rectilinear formation.
+Although impossible to substantiate on basis of available data, it is tempting to interpret this neat cluster of houses as a coherent farmstead.
+Supporting analogies for such arrangement being conceivable for the area and period in question are found at the early Roman Iron Age sites of Priorsløkke, approximately 6,5 km from Gedved Vest, where the second phase of the settlement showed clear arrangements of long- and outhouses in rectilinear clusters, and even closer at HOM 1856 Skovvej, only two kilometres distant, where the individual houses were not only arranged in a way comparable to Locality 1 of Gedved Vest, but were also bounded by enclosures which clearly confirmed the associations between identified long- and outhouses (Borup 2004; Kaul 1986).
 Speculating that the three buildings belong to the same farmstead would mean that animals and manure generating activities were performed in the inner yard, while household/kitchen waste disposal took place behind the house.

-Whether A11299 housed similar organisation of external activities is difficult to assess, since the sampling grid did not cover a sufficiently large space south of the building, i.e. the space that would presumably have been the inner yard of the house.
-Furthermore, the boundary of the Locality 1 excavation was situated merely three metres south of A11310, effectively precluding any further analysis and interpretation of that space.
+Whether A11299 housed similar organisation of external activities is difficult to assess since the sampling grid did not cover a sufficiently large space south of the building, i.e. the space which would presumably have been the inner yard of the house.
+Furthermore the boundary of the Locality 1 excavation was situated mere three metres south of A11310, effectively precluding any further analysis and interpretation of that space.